Exploration of jet substructure using iterative declustering in pp and Pb-Pb collisions at LHC energies: Introduction

 More recently, the modification of the jet substructure due to jet quenching has been explored in heavy-ion collisions using tools developed for the measurement of jet substructure in pp collisions for QCD studies and Beyond Standard Model searches \cite{Bendavid:2018nar,Asquith:2018igt}.
 A key tool is iterative declustering, which subdivides jets into branches or splittings that can be projected onto the phase space of such splittings, called the Lund plane~\cite{Andersson:1988gp,Dreyer:2018nbf,Andrews:2018jcm}.
 While the splitting map contains kinematic information of all splittings, techniques like grooming~\cite{Dasgupta:2013ihk,Larkoski:2014wba} can be applied to isolate a specific region of the splitting map according to different criteria such as mitigation of non-perturbative effects, enhancement of the jet quenching signal or simplification of perturbative calculations.

-In this work we focus on Soft Drop (SD) grooming~\cite{Larkoski:2014wba}.
-This technique selects the first splitting in the declustering process for which the subleading prong carries a fraction $z$ of the momentum of the emitting prong larger than some value $z_{\rm{cut}}$, which in this analysis is set to $z_{\rm{cut}}=0.1$.
+In this work we focus on the Mass Drop\cite{Dasgupta:2013ihk} or Soft Drop (SD) grooming~\cite{Larkoski:2014wba} with $z_{\rm{cut}}=0.1$ and $\beta=0$.
+This technique selects the first splitting in the declustering process for which the subleading prong carries a fraction $z$ of the momentum of the emitting prong larger than $z_{\rm{cut}}$.
 Note that this criterion selects a subset of the splittings.
 The grooming procedure removes soft radiation at large angles to expose a two-prong structure in the jet.
 The shared momentum fraction of those prongs is called $z_{\rm{g}}$, the groomed subjet momentum balance.
 The measurement of $\it{z}_{\rm{g}}$ in vacuum is closely related to the Altarelli-Parisi splitting functions \cite{Larkoski:2014wba}.

 Theoretical considerations of the in-medium modification of $z_{\rm g}$ can be found in~\cite{Milhano:2017nzm,DEramo:2018eoy,Mehtar-Tani:2016aco,Chang:2017gkt}.
 A key physics ingredient in the theoretical calculations is color coherence\cite{CasalderreySolana:2012ef}.
 This is the effect by which a color dipole cannot be resolved by the medium as two independent color charges if the opening angle of the dipole is small compared to a fundamental medium scale.
 If the dipole cannot be resolved, it will propagate through the medium as a single color charge.
 If color coherence is at work, there will be parts of the jet substructure that won't be resolved, leading to a reduced effective number of color charges and thus a reduced amount of energy loss in medium.